One in five adults in the US experiences mental illness each year. That’s a lot of people.

 No. Reminder: mental health illness affects everyone regardless of culture, race, ethnicity, gender or sexual orientation.
 But nearly 60% of adults with a mental illness didn’t get mental health services the previous year.

-White Americans and American Indians/Alaska Natives are more likely to die by suicide than people of other groups.
-And while rates of depression are typically higher in African Americans and Hispanics than in whites, depression in blacks and Hispanics is also likely harder to be treated.
-Because people from racial and ethnic minority groups are less likely to receive mental health care.
+American Indians/Alaska Natives are more likely to die by suicide than people of other groups.
+And while rates of depression are typically higher among Black Americans and Latinos than White Americans, depression in these groups is also less likely to be treated.
+Because people from racial and ethnic minority groups are less likely to receive mental healthcare.

 There's no trick to preventing mental health struggles.
-But there are things you can do, like pay attention to warning signs, check-in with the doc, get help when you need it, and take good care of yourself.
+But there are things you can do to take care of yourself.
+Like getting educated, paying attention to warning signs, and always consulting a doctor when in question.

 Sign up for the Daily Skimm email newsletter.